ansys/pydyna/doc/source/getting-started/SERVER_SOLVER_README.rst

        export PATH=/usr/lib64/openmpi3/bin:$PATH

-There are two ways to start the pydyna solver server
+There are two ways to start the PyDYNA solver server
 ====================================================

 1.Start server manually